-- Configure UNMS Mailer settings which are used by the CRM module as well in Settings > UNMS > Mail Server.
-(The Mailer settings haven't been migrated from your old UCRM.)
+- Configure UNMS Mailer settings which are used by the CRM module as well in Network > Settings > UNMS > Mail Server.
+Note that the Mailer settings haven't been migrated from your old UCRM.

 - Configure the SSL certificate.
-Establish a new Let’s Encrypt certificate in Settings > UNMS or if you need to use the SSL certificates from your previous UCRM, go to /home/ucrm/data/ucrm/ssl/ on your previous UCRM server, or you can also find them migrated at /home/unms/data/ucrm/ssl/ on your current UNMS server if you used the UCRM backup file including these keys.
+Establish a new Let’s Encrypt certificate in Network > Settings > UNMS > SSL Certificate.
+If you need to use the SSL certificates from your previous UCRM, go to /home/ucrm/data/ucrm/ssl/ on your previous UCRM server, or you can also find them migrated at /home/unms/data/ucrm/ssl/ on your current UNMS server if you used the UCRM backup file including these keys.